ash-bell/fish_skin_antibiotic_exposure/README.md

 # Impacts of environmentally relevant concentrations of antibiotic cocktails on the skin microbiome of Eurasian carp (*Cyprinus carpio*)

-Ashley G. Bell<sup>a,b*</sup>, Jo Cable<sup>c</sup>, Ben Temperton<sup>a</sup>, Charles R. Tyler<sup>a,b*</sup>
+Ashley G. Bell<sup>1,2</sup>, Emma R Vaughan<sup>3</sup>, Barbara Kasprzyk-Hordern<sup>3</sup>, Jo Cable<sup>4</sup>, Ben Temperton<sup>1</sup>, Charles R. Tyler<sup>1,2*</sup>

-<sup>a</sup> Faculty of Health and Life Sciences, The University of Exeter, Exter, Devon EX4 4QD, United Kingdom
+<sup>1</sup> Biosciences, Faculty of Health and Life Sciences, University of Exeter, Exeter, Devon, EX4 4QD, UK

-<sup>b</sup> Sustainable Aquaculture Futures, The University of Exeter, Exter, Devon EX4 4QD, United Kingdom
+<sup>2</sup> Sustainable Aquaculture Futures, University of Exeter, Exeter, Devon, EX4 4QD, UK

+<sup>3</sup>Department of Chemistry, University of Bath, Bath, Claverton Down, BA2 7AY, UK

-<sup>c</sup> School of Biosciences, Cardiff University, Cardiff CF10 3AX, United Kingdom
+<sup>4</sup> School of Biosciences, Cardiff University, Cardiff, CF10 3AX, UK

-<sup>*</sup> Corresponding authors
+<sup>*</sup> Corresponding Author

-## PhD thesis (Chapter 6)
-Link TBC
+## Paper link
+Paper in review

 ## Abstract
-The presence of antibiotics in waterways is a growing concern due to their potential to disrupt the balance of aquatic microbial ecosystems.
-Fish, a vital component of these ecosystems and aquaculture harbour diverse microbiomes on both their gut and skin surfaces.
-These microbiomes play a critical role in host health, nutrient absorption, immune priming, and protection from pathogens.
-While research has extensively explored the impacts of environmental antibiotics on fish gut microbiomes, the effects on skin microbiomes remain largely unknown.
-This study investigated the response of the Eurasian carp (*Cyprinus carpio*) skin microbiome to environmentally relevant concentrations of antibiotics.
-Carp were exposed to antibiotic cocktails mimicking effluent levels (low dose) and a worst-case scenario (high dose) for two weeks, followed by a two-week depuration period.
-16S amplicon sequencing revealed a disruption in bacterial community composition following exposure, with limited recovery during depuration.
-Alpha diversity remained unchanged, but beta diversity metrics indicated significant bacterial community compositional shifts.
-Antibiotics resulted in the enrichment of the genus *Arcicella* (Proteobacteria) and depletion of *Sphaerotilus* (Bacteroidetes) and were identified as potential bioindicators of antibiotic stress.
-Tank water microbiomes closely resembled those of the low-dose exposure group, suggesting similar and potentially predictable responses to antibiotics.
-No significant increase in antibiotic resistance genes (ARGs) was detected, potentially due to the short exposure time, concentration or low initial ARG abundance and diversity.
-This study highlights the potential for even low-level antibiotic exposure to disrupt fish skin microbiomes, necessitating further investigation into long-term effects, the functional capacity of altered microbiomes, and the role of the tank environment in microbiome recovery.
-Understanding the effect of antibiotics on fish skin microbiomes and their resilience to stressors will help inform strategies to improve fish health in aquaculture and protect wild fish populations.
+The skin surfaces of fish harbour diverse assemblages of microbes (microbiomes) that play critical roles in host health and disruption of these microbiomes can lead to disease conditions.
+Antibiotics, widely used in medicine for human and animal health treatments, are increasingly present in waterways - a growing concern due to their potential to disrupt the balance of microbial ecosystems and drive antimicrobial resistance (AMR).
+The effects of antibiotics on skin microbiomes in fish, however, have been little explored.
+Here, we show that a 2-week exposure of Eurasian carp (*Cyprinus carpio*) to cocktails of five antibiotics (ciprofloxacin, clarithromycin, sulfamethoxazole, trimethoprim, and tetracycline) at levels found in the environment resulted in significant skin bacterial community compositional shifts.
+Applying 16S rRNA amplicon sequencing, we found enrichment of the genus *Arcicella* (Proteobacteria) and depletion of *Sphaerotilus* (Bacteroidetes) with limited recovery even after maintaining the fish for a further two weeks in clean (antibiotic-free) water.
+In the low-antibiotic concentration exposure group, the tank water microbiome assemblages resembled those of the fish skin suggesting similar responses to the antibiotic treatments.
+Metagenomic analysis observed no increase in antibiotic resistance genes or changes in metabolic pathway abundance, possibly due to the relatively short duration of antibiotic exposure.
+This study highlights that even low-level exposure to chemical mixtures can disrupt fish skin microbiome compositions warranting further assessments for long-term effects and functional consequences of these altered microbiomes on fish health.

 ### Keywords
-16S, metagenomics, antimicrobial resistance genes, aquaculture, microbiomes, antibiotics, carp (*Cyprinus carpio*)
+fish skin, microbiomes, antimicrobial resistance genes, 16S, metagenomics, metabolic pathway disruption, aquaculture, antibiotics, carp (*Cyprinus carpio*)

 ### Summary
 Dosage of environmentally relevant concentrations of antibiotics on Eurasian carp (*Cyprinus carpio*) reveals a significant shift in skin microbiome community composition.